WomenInTechCincinnati/flutter-starter-app/README.md

 # flutter_app

-A new Flutter application for women who code cincinnati
+A new Flutter application for Women Who Code Cincinnati

 ## Getting Started